electric-sql/pglite/packages/pglite-tools/README.md

 There are a number of arguments that are automatically added to the end of the command, these are:

 - `--inserts` - use inserts format for the output, this ensures that the dump can be restored by simply passing the output to `pg.exec()`.
-- `-j 1` - concurrency level, set to 1 as we multithreading isn't supported.
+- `-j 1` - concurrency level, set to 1 as multithreading isn't supported.
 - `-f /tmp/out.sql` - the output file is always written to `/tmp/out.sql` in the virtual file system.
 - `-U postgres` - use the postgres user is hard coded.